 Nobody can deny the importance of social intelligence and its effects on one’s personality and prospects.
-More often than not, we don’t feel comfortable around people who lack the basic social skills even when they are intelligent and highly achieved individuals.
+More often than not, we don’t feel comfortable around people who lack basic social skills.
+Even when they are smart, intelligent, and highly achieved individuals.
 We know for sure that children with better social skills have more advantage to survive and thrive in life.

 It has been believed that social intelligence is largely innate and determined from birth.
 However, psychologists now think that social skills can, and should, be taught.
-Parents’ upbringing can play a great role in shaping a child’s social development.
-They can contribute to its improvement by training their children on basic social skills that will be part of their personality later.
-This can start as soon as their child is two years of age as he or she begins to have a consciousness of their own.
+Parents’ upbringing can play a great role in shaping a child’s social skills development.
+They can improve them by training their children on basic social skills that will be part of their personality.
+This can start as soon as the child is two years of age.
+As he or she begins to have a consciousness of their own.

 - Initially, children need to learn how to introduce themselves properly.
 Although it might seem to be a brainless task for us adults, it is one of the most important social skills for your child.
 In order to feel capable of communicating with others as other grownups do.